nitinkgp23/nitinkgp23.github.io/_posts/2017-03-04-home-automation.md

 ---
 title: Home automation
-#description: Using arduino to remotely control tubelights and fans through a smartphone.
+excerpt: Using arduino to remotely control tubelights and fans through a smartphone.
 date: 2017-03-04
 categories:
  - tutorial